ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 ```
 Is the data structure recursive (trees, graphs)?
-├─ YES → Am I traversing it?
+â”œâ”€ YES â†’ Am I traversing it?
-│   ├─ YES → Need recursion
+â”‚   â”œâ”€ YES â†’ Need recursion
-│   └─ NO → Flat operations OK
+â”‚   â””â”€ NO â†’ Flat operations OK
-│
+â”‚
-├─ Do I have type checks for nested types?
+â”œâ”€ Do I have type checks for nested types?
-│   ├─ YES (is_object, is_array checks) → Need recursion
+â”‚   â”œâ”€ YES (is_object, is_array checks) â†’ Need recursion
-│   └─ NO → Flat operations OK
+â”‚   â””â”€ NO â†’ Flat operations OK
-│
+â”‚
-└─ Does the spec say "recursive"?
+â””â”€ Does the spec say "recursive"?
-    ├─ YES → Need recursion
+    â”œâ”€ YES â†’ Need recursion
-    └─ NO → Read spec more carefully
+    â””â”€ NO â†’ Read spec more carefully
 ```

 **Indicator:** If you write `is_object` or `is_array` checks, you probably need recursive calls.